jekyll/jekyll/docs/_docs/step-by-step/10-deployment.md

 bundle exec jekyll serve
 ```

-This restricts you Ruby environment to only use gems set in your `Gemfile`.
+This restricts your Ruby environment to only use gems set in your `Gemfile`.

 ## Plugins